 Looking for creative ways to celebrate Thanksgiving over the next few weeks?
 We’ve got several ideas for crafts and Thanksgiving-themed learning/activities coming up over the next few weeks here at Only Passionate Curiosity.
-Today’s project is a beautiful 3D Thanksgiving Card that is the perfect craft for teens and adults!
+This 3D Thanksgiving Card Craft is perfect for teens and adults!

 I’m recommending this card for an older age bracket because it requires some sequencing skills, hand-eye coordination and a bit of work with an X-acto knife.
 Of course, you can use your own discretion about what your kids can handle and help them out along the way!
 The end result is an absolutely beautiful piece of 3D art that you can use to decorate your own home or gift to someone you are thankful for!
 This would also make a thoughtful thank you gift for your Thanksgiving host and/or hostess!